a-patients-guide-gluteal-tendinopathy-1908-aut13-nid2989_Page_02_Image_0001.jpg

 • When standing, try and keep the weight equal between both feet

-Your physiotherapist will advise you of activity modifications, to reduce the compression on the gluteal tendons, that are specific to your postural and movement habits.
+Your physiotherapist will advise you of activity modifications, to reduce the compression on the gluteal tendons, that are specific to your needs.

 Screenshot 2025-02-11 at 11.08.59.png

 Each patient with Gluteal Tendinopathy is individual.
-In order to ensure that your symptoms are appropriately managed, your physiotherapist will tailor an exercise programme specific to your functional ability and to ensure adequate loading to improve the capacity of the muscles around the hips and pelvis.
+In order to ensure that your symptoms are appropriately managed your physiotherapist will tailor an exercise programme specific to your functional ability and to ensure adequate loading to improve the strength of the muscles around the hips and pelvis.

 The Physiotherapy Department: 020 8909 5820